krabberod/ROD/README.md

 # ROD
-The Ribosomal Operon Database (ROD)
+This is the future home for the Ribosomal Operon Database (ROD) currently under construction.